Is There a Dimmer Outlook Ahead for Hologic Inc. (HOLX)?

 BofA Securities, on the other hand, stated in their research note that they expect to see HOLX reach a price target of $75, previously predicting the price at $81.
 The rating they have provided for HOLX stocks is “Neutral” according to the report published on July 20th, 2022.

-During the last 5 trading sessions, HOLX rose by +0.43%, which changed the moving average for the period of 200-days by -11.51% in comparison to the 20-day moving average, which settled at $69.00.
-In addition, Hologic Inc. saw -11.19% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HOLX fell by -7.50%, which changed the moving average for the period of 200-days by -14.94% in comparison to the 20-day moving average, which settled at $67.71.
+In addition, Hologic Inc. saw -17.86% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading